 Operator

-[Operator Instructions] And now we will take off that question -- your first question comes from the line of Oswald Clint from Bernstein.
+[Operator Instructions] And now we will take a question.
+Your first question comes from the line of Oswald Clint from Bernstein.

 Oswald Clint

-Yes, thank you very much.
-Thanks, Andy, for the reminder of everything you've executed over the last 2 years and obviously, good luck with what's next.
+Thanks Andy, for the reminder of everything you've executed over this last 2 years and obviously, good luck with what's next.
 Perhaps a question just on CapEx, please.
-And really in the content, I mean, you've taken up a little bit.
-I understand the FX, I understand the TTN acquisition, but there's a lot of discussion around cost inflation more internationally now going into next year.
+And really in the content I mean, you've taken up a little bit.
+I understand the FX, I understand the Titan acquisition but there's a lot of discussion around cost inflation more internationally now going into next year.
 So I wondered if you could perhaps speak around what you're seeing there with rigs and vessels, subsea, even exploration and perhaps even across into the renewable side of the market?
-And perhaps how protected you feel you are or GAP will be to those potential inflationary pressures?
+And perhaps how protected you feel you are or Galp will be to those potential inflationary pressures.

 And then secondly, I wanted to ask about Brazil.
 I see good, stable oil volumes in the last 9 months relative to last year.
 So that's good.
 I was curious around the natural gas realizations now given the increased marketing in Brazilian gas.
-The realization of $55 per barrel in the quarter.
-I had in my head that there was some sort of cap there for that gas.
+The realization $55 per barrel in the quarter.
+I had in my head that there was some cap there for that gas.
 I thought it was sub-$50.
 So perhaps you could talk -- remind us perhaps of the pricing formula as it relates to Brazilian natural gas.
+Thank you.

 Andy Brown

 Thank you, Oswald.
 So firstly, I think on CapEx, I think the change in guidance on the CapEx is as much about the exchange rate actually between the dollar and the euro.
-And obviously, and now we're paying 100% of the Titan portfolio.
+And obviously -- and now we're paying 100% of the Titan portfolio.
 So that has increased our CapEx guidance.
-But I'm going to pass the floor to Tore and then to Jorge to talk a little bit about how in Upstream and renewables, what we see in the market and how much have actually affected us, how much is already locked in at a lower price.
-Thore?
+But I'm going to pass the floor to Thore and then to Georgios to talk a little bit about how in upstream and renewables, what we see in the market and how much it actually effects of us, how much is already locked in at a lower price.
+So, Thore?

 Thore Ernst Kristiansen

-Thank you, Andy.
-So when it comes to the major project that Galp has underway right now and in particular, I'm thinking then about Baqala, -- we are largely well protected to the contracts that we already have in place and where we have locked in for a large part, the costs associated with it.
-So Pacala should be overall quite well protected.
-There are some exposure in -- when the unit comes to Brazil and the scope of work in Brazil.
+Thank you Andy.
+So when it comes to the major project that Galp has underway right now and in particular, I'm thinking then about Bacalhau, we are largely well protected to the contracts that we already have in place and where we have locked in for a large part, the costs associated with it.
+So Bacalhau should be overall quite well protected.
+There are some exposure when the unit comes to Brazil and the scope of work in Brazil.
 But overall, that product is well protected.
-What we do, however, see is that the rig market is firming up, new rig contracts will detain higher rig rates.
-So we see a pressure in that market, which, over time, of course, also will have an exposure for Gulf and our operation.
+What we do, however, see is that the rig market is firming up, new rig contracts will retain higher rig rates.
+So we see a pressure in that market which, over time, of course, also will have an exposure for Galp and our operation.
 And we also see that in the other part of the value chain.
-But in particular, the rig market is now firming up a bit I'll pass to Georgios on renewal.
+But in particular, the rig market is now firming up a bit.
+I'll pass to Georgios.

 Georgios Papadimitriou

 Thanks, Thore.
-Thanks, Oswald.
+Thanks, Otelo [ph].
 On renewables, we are obviously seeing an increase in CapEx as in many other activities.
-We have had in the Titan negotiation and the acquisition we have made an arrangement so that there is a certain part of the civil cost is secured.
-We are seeing in Brazil, we are seeing an increase in CapEx as we put as our projects mature, -- but we’re also seeing in Iberia, in particular, we’re seeing a very high, very strong price environment that is more than reflecting these CapEx increases.
+We have had in the Titan negotiation and the acquisition, we have made an arrangement so that there is a certain part of the civil cost is secured.
+We are seeing in Brazil, we are seeing an increase in CapEx as we put -- as our projects mature.
+But we're also seeing in Iberia, in particular, we're seeing a very high, very strong price environment that is more than reflecting these CapEx increases.
 So we are very comfortable with those levels today.

 Andy Brown

 So, can I -- so just on one point, we are above the guidance of €1 billion net CapEx on a 5-year basis.
 I think you need to reflect that we haven't had any divestments this year.
 So in the round, over the years to come, we're expecting divestments that will balance this net CapEx number over.
 So this isn't a one-off increase in guidance.
 This is just a reflection, this is a year without divestments.
-Now on the natural gas realizations, we have actually some like 30 contracts in Brazil.
+Now on the natural gas realizations, we have actually something like 30 contracts in Brazil.
 We're selling our gas.
-We're selling third-party other people's gas, and we have a number of deals in -- that we're negotiating where we will increase that amount of third-party gas we're selling into the Brazilian market.
+We're selling third-party -- other people's gas and we have a number of deals in -- that we're negotiating where we will increase that amount of third-party gas we're selling into the Brazilian market.
 The prices are based on Henry Hub and Brent and different indexes for different contracts at different forms.
 So there was no hard ceiling at $50 a barrel.
 So 55%, I think, was the realization for this quarter, it was a little bit up from previously.
-But what is it, 5x more than we had last year.
+But what is it, 5x more than we had last year?
 So clearly, this is a significant cash flow for us.

 Operator

-Thank you.
 We will now go to our next question.
 And your question comes from the line of Biraj Borkhataria from RBC Capital Markets.

 Biraj Borkhataria

 The first one is on Nigeria LNG.
-I mean, looking through your slides, it looks like you're assuming one missed cargo there.
-I was wondering if you had any commentary from the operator and the basis of what goes into that assumption?
-And secondly, as it relates to securing the LNG, I know there's a lot of LNG weighting off the coast of Spain.
+Looking through your slides, it looks like you’re assuming one missed cargo there.
+I was wondering if you had any commentary from the operator and the basis of what goes into that assumption.
+And secondly, as it relates to securing the LNG, I know there’s a lot of LNG weighting off the coast of Spain.
 But have you had any initial conversations on the availability of cargoes for October and November?
 And then the second question is on Brazil, looking into 2023.
-I know '22 was a heavy maintenance year.
+I know ‘22 was a heavy maintenance year.
 Could you just talk about the 2023 schedule relative to 2022?
-And so how we can compare and contrast and help us with our modeling?
+And so how you can compare and across them help us with our modeling?

 Andy Brown

 Thanks, Biraj.
 And to you and Oswald, I know I was with you both quite recently.
-And obviously, I couldn't give you indications of my impending departure so you might apologies for that.
+And obviously, I couldn't give you indications of my impending departure.
+So you might -- apologies for that.
 Now on Nigeria, so clearly, we -- I think the first thing to say is simply goes to the people that are suffering the floods of Nigeria.
-Many hundreds have lost their lives and I think have 1 million, 1.5 million displaced people.
+Many hundreds have lost their lives.
+And I think 1 million, 1.5 million displaced people.
 So this is a real tragedy.
-Clearly, for us, clearly, this is a concern in terms of our own deliveries. -- force majeure has been called, and we've heard that the cargo scheduled for the end of October has some impact on it, whether it's a delay or cancellation, we're not quite sure.
-But I have actually invited to this call also Rodrigo Villanova, who's our Head of Energy Management, and he is quite busily buying up some alternative supplies, I think at very reasonable prices.
+Clearly, for us, this is a concern in terms of our own deliveries, force majeure has been called and we've heard that the cargo scheduled for the end of October has some impact on it, whether it's us a delay or cancellation, we're not quite sure.
+But I have actually invited to this call also Rodrigo Vilanova, who's our Head of Energy Management and he is quite busily buying up some alternative supplies, I think at very reasonable prices.
 So give us a bit of update about what you're buying, how you're buying it and the thing about the LNG tankers waiting to dock in Iberia.
-Raj?
+Rodrigo?

 Thore Ernst Kristiansen